denver-code/rtsc/readme.md

 rtsc super_backend
 ```
 Pretty simple, right?
+Despite the fact that I originally wrote this in bash, I decided to write something similar in Rast, since I am learning it.
 ![image-demo](image/Screenshot_1.png)
 # How to install binary app #1
 Download executable file from releases page, put this file somewhere in your pc and add path to that folder in your system Path var and restart shell.